EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

-## EST-coaps operational differences {#operational}
+## Operational Differences with EST-coaps  {#operational}

-This specification builds on EST-coaps {{I-D.ietf-ace-coap-est}} but transport layer security provided by DTLS is replaced, or complemented, by protection of the application layer data.
+The protection of EST payloads defined in this document builds on EST-coaps {{I-D.ietf-ace-coap-est}} but transport layer security provided by DTLS is replaced, or complemented, by protection of the transfer- and application layer data (i.e., CoAP message fields and payload).
 This specification deviates from EST-coaps in the following respects:

 * The DTLS record layer is replaced, or complemented, with OSCORE.
-* The DTLS handshake is replaced, or complemented, with the EDHOC key exchange protocol {{I-D.ietf-lake-edhoc}} completing the analogy with EST-coaps.
-EDHOC can also leverage its support for static Diffie-Hellman keys.
-The latter enables that certificates containing static DH public keys can be used for authentication of a Diffie-Hellman key exchange.
+* The DTLS handshake is replaced, or complemented, with the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}.
-   * The use of a Diffie-Hellman key exchange authenticated with certificates adds significant overhead in terms of message size and round trips which is not necessary for the enrollment procedure.
-The main reason for specifying this is to align with EST-coaps, and reuse a security protocol rather than defining a special security protocol for enrollment. {{alternative-auth}} discusses alternative authentication and secure communication methods.
+   * Authentication based on certificates is complemented with  authentication based on raw public keys.
+   * Authentication based on signature keys is complemented with authentication based on static Diffie-Hellman keys, for certificates/raw public keys.
+   * Authentication based on certificate by value is complemented with authentication based on certificate/raw public keys by reference.
-* The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP/CoAPs and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy.
+* The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP/CoAPs and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy (see {{proxying}}).

+So, while the actual payloads protected by EST-oscore are identical to that of EST-coaps, there are differences with respect to authentication.
+The reason for this deviation is that a significant overhead can be removed from the authentication procedure in terms of message sizes and round trips by using a different handshake, public key type or transported credential, and this is independent of the enrollment procedure.

+{{alternative-auth}} discusses alternative authentication and secure communication methods.

 # Terminology   {#terminology}